-MELINDA: Yes, volume two contains some useful info on the whole “illegal contractor” business, the nature of chains, and who some of the major players are and what they want.
+MJ: Yes, volume two contains some useful info on the whole “illegal contractor” business, the nature of chains, and who some of the major players are and what they want.
 I think you’ll find things starting to make more sense.

 So, what else have you got on your list this week?